In this article, we talk about why you should update your website regularly.

 Reason #7: Improve your search engine rankings

 When should you update your website’s SEO settings?
 Well, major changes to Google’s search engine algorithms happen approximately every half a year, so you can start with tracking those.
 But smaller changes to Google’s algorithms can happen at any time.
-Sometimes, we see iterations every couple of weeks; other times, there’s several months of calm before the storm.
+Sometimes, we see iterations every couple of weeks; other times, there are several months of calm before the storm.

 Changes in search algorithms can affect your website’s ranking in search results, so it’s important to refresh your website regularly if you want to rank higher than your competitors.
 And it’s challenging to comply with all the new demands set out by search engines if you’re using old technologies.

-In the last couple of years, Google’s algorithms have been particularly demanding about the quality of content.
+In the last years, Google’s algorithms have been particularly demanding about the quality of content.
 Enough so that the company has created principles for websites to comply with if they want to keep high rankings in search results:

 - Beneficial purpose — Websites should be created with users’ interests in mind.

 - E-A-T (Expertise, Authoritativeness, Trustworthiness) — Websites should be trustworthy and the content and site itself should present relevant expertise.
 If there’s anything that seems sketchy or potentially harmful, Google will lower the ranking of the site.